kpinc/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 <splitting_out_vars>`, do *not* search sub-directories.
 Directories named ``host_vars`` and ``group_vars`` are used by the vars plugin only if they are in the given inventory directory itself.
-These directory names are silently ignored when found in sub-directories lest their content be taken for invalid inventory specifications.
+These directory names are :ref:`silently <INVENTORY_IGNORE_PATTERNS>`
+:ref:`ignored <INVENTORY_IGNORE_EXTS>` when found in sub-directories
+lest their content be taken for invalid inventory specifications.

 Managing inventory load order
 -----------------------------